Last Updated: 13 February 2025

-Filter coffee is lovely.
-It’s been one of my favourite drinks for a long time – when it’s made properly, of course.
-Where an espresso can give you a good, intense kick, or a French press a nice, mellow drink, filter coffee allows you to brew strong, rich coffee that you can keep warm and drink throughout the day.
+Filter coffee has been one of my favourite drinks for a long time – when it’s made properly, of course.
+Where an espresso can give you a good, intense kick, or a French press a nice, mellow drink, filter coffee brews a strong, rich coffee that stays warm and ready to pour throughout the day.

 Not all filter coffee machines are equal, of course.
 Some are unreliable or inconsistent.
-Some are overpriced or cheap and rubbish.
+Some are overpriced, while others are as rubbish as they are cheap.
 Some won’t keep your coffee warm enough.
 Some simply make a bad cup of coffee.
 Which is why we have made it our quest to find the best filter coffee machines the UK has to offer.

-A good filter coffee experience is something to be treasured.
-Filtered coffee is a simple brewing method that will give you a nice, rich, quite strong coffee.
+A good filter coffee experience can make the world of difference to your mood and productivity.
+Filtered coffee is a simple brewing method that will give you a nice, rich, rather strong coffee.
 It’s what you will often see in a nice hotel at breakfast time – bold and full bodied, somewhere between an espresso shot and a cafetiere coffee.

 Simplicity is one of the main attractions of using a filter coffee machine.
 It takes little to no expertise to get yourself a very tasty cup of coffee.
-They are also fast to use and will often keep the coffee warm in an appealing glass jug for several hours.
+They are also fast to use, and will often keep the coffee warm for several hours.
+(I also think this whole process gives your home a gorgeous aroma of coffee and warmth – an added bonus!)

 These are minor gripes, however, and can be solved completely by investing in the right kit.
-Which, luckily, we’re about to show you how to do.
+Which, luckily, we have right here.

 Choosing The Right Filter Coffee Machine